-The Authority 2015/16 Non-Financial Performance
+The Authority 2016/17 Non-Financial Performance

-The Authority monitors its performance and deliver of its objectives through a comprehensive performance management framework.
+The Authority monitors its performance and delivery of its objectives through a comprehensive performance management framework.
 The IRMP and other service projects are incorporated into one document - the Service Delivery Plan.
-There is an ongoing system of monitoring and reporting on the achievement of projects in the Service Delivery Plan via regular reports to the Performance and Scrutiny Committee and the Strategic Management Group.
-District and Station Community Safety Plans have also been developed to give details of the activities taking place in each district.
+There is an ongoing system of monitoring and reporting on the achievement of projects in the Service Delivery Plan via regular reports to the Community Safety and Protection Committee and the Strategic Management Group.
+Station Community Safety Plans have also been developed to give details of the activities taking place in each fire station area.
 The reporting process applies traffic light status to each action point in the Service Delivery Plan and attention is drawn to the progress achieved and matters to be addressed.
 Copies of the Service Delivery Plan can be found on the Authority's website.
-The 2015/16 Authority's performance against the key performance indicators (PI) is summarised in the table below:
+The 2016/17 Authority's performance against the key performance indicators (KPI) is summarised in the table below: